25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 The Ultimate Road Trip Packing List: 50+ Road Trip Essentials You Need

 The best time of year to visit Portsmouth is in December.
-The town comes alive at Christmastime and is known as one of the best Christmas destinations in the country, largely in part to its lively and popular Vintage Christmas celebration, which takes place city-wide every year.
+The town comes alive at Christmastime and is known as one of the best Christmas destinations in the country, largely thanks to its lively and popular Vintage Christmas celebration, which takes place city-wide every year.

 Where to Stay in Portsmouth